shapoco/calctus/README.md

 x            // --> 0x1ab4.
 ```

-Negative indexes represents distance from the end of the array. :new:
+Negative indexes represents distance from the end of the array.

 ```c++
 array=[1,2,3,4,5]